xavim626/ProfHurst_PHYS240_Sp23/README.md

 ## Forking the Repo

 1. In the upper-right hand corner, find the ‘Fork’ button.
 Click Fork > Create a new fork.
+You should fork the main branch of the repo.
 2. Navigate back to your home profile and verify that you see the new repository ProfHurst_PHYS240_Sp23 in your list of repositories.

 ## Submitting Assignments